marc2332/bliss/doc/docs/dev_guidelines.md

-├─ requirements-conda.txt       modules to Conda-install to run BLISS ├─ requirements-dev.txt         modules to Conda-install to develop BLISS ├─ requirements-doc-conda.txt   modules to Conda-install to build documentation ├─ requirements-doc.txt         modules to PIP-install   to build documentation ├─ requirements-test-conda.txt  modules to Conda-install to run tests ├─ setup.cfg       options to use for test; aliases;
+├─ requirements-conda.txt       modules to Conda-install to run BLISS ├─ requirements-dev.txt         modules to Conda-install to develop BLISS ├─ requirements-doc-conda.txt   modules to Conda-install to build documentation ├─ requirements-test-conda.txt  modules to Conda-install to run tests ├─ setup.cfg       options to use for test; aliases;
 └─ setup.py        BLISS configuration file